7 Expenses that lower profits on Rental Investment Property in Costa Rica

 Most sellers will tell you there is a much higher ROI on their rental investment property, but once you’ve made the purchase, you’ll find out about hidden costs.

+Long term wealth through real estate investments can also be done in countries such as Australia.
 There are a few factors that influence your return on investment tremendously.
 Here are 7 expenses that can lower your return on investment on rental property in Costa Rica:

 1. HOA fees